moja-global/moja_global_docs/docs/DocumentationStyleGuide/index.rst

 We use Markdown and reStructured documentation to document our products and services.
 Markdown is a markup language that allows us to write formatted text.
-We use `GitHub flavoured Markdown`_, `MDX`_ and `reStructuredText`_ majorly among our version-control projects.
+We use `GitHub flavoured Markdown`_, `MDX`_ and `reStructuredText`_ among our version-control projects.
 We use `Google Docs`_ and `HackMD`_ to collaborate internally and share feedback among the documentation development teams before pushing it to GitHub.